On The Effectiveness of the UK NIS Regulations as a Mandatory Cybersecurity Reporting Regime: Cyber Security and Resilience Bill

 On the 12th November 2025, the UK Government introduced the Cyber Security and Resilience (Network and Information Systems) Bill to Parliament~\cite{uk_gov_bill}.
 The Bill essentially has the effect of expanding the coverage of the NIS Regulations to bring into scope data infrastructure (i.e. data centres), managed service providers and critical suppliers.
 The Bill requires initial notification within 24 hours and then full notification within 72 hours (though remains silent on a full root-cause investigation).
 Additionally, there are requirements to send notifications to GCHQ at the same time as to DCAs.
 Furthermore, the definition of ``incident'' in the NIS regulations is sought to be broadened from ``any event having an actual adverse effect on the security of network and information systems'' to ``any event having, or capable of having, an adverse effect on the operation or security of network and information systems''.

-These measures therefore do address many of the limitations in the existing regulations which we have been identified in this paper.
-However, whilst the methodology outlined in this paper remains effective if this Bill is enacted as drafted; and there are other improvements to data sharing with other public sector organisations, access of data to academic researchers remains an open question.
-Whilst in this paper, we have been able to work around the issue of GCHQ being exempt from FOIA and FOISA by querying a DCAs (and the Information Commissioner) individually; this raises other issues - the process is both time consuming and requires significant education of those involved in the disclosure process.
-In total, we made 22 FOI requests to DCAs and allied organisations to identify where data was stored (ultimately leading to responses from organisations).
-From that point, there was also significant work required to both clarify requests and also educate some organisations as to the legal basis for making these requests, the risks to national security for failure to disclose the information (in considering the public interest test) and challenging the risks cited for failing to disclose the information.
+These measures therefore address many of the limitations identified in this paper.
+However, whilst the methodology outlined in this paper remains effective if the Bill is enacted as drafted, academic researcher access to the data remains an open question.
+Working around GCHQ's exemption from FOIA and FOISA by querying each DCA (and the Information Commissioner) individually is time-consuming and requires significant education of those involved in the disclosure process: we made 22 FOI requests in total, with substantial follow-up to educate decision-makers factors for disclosure.

 For example, the Northern Irish DoF initially refused to provide any data at all including high-level numeric data of either NIS reports or the counts of those specific to cybersecurity.
 Through both education and negotiation we were able to negotiate province-wide count data.